CormacKinsella/CormacKinsella.github.io/datavis.md

 ![The image shows alignments between multiple contigs, visualised with the program Circos](https://CormacKinsella.github.io/assets/img/data_vis-treebeard-circos.png "Circos for visualising complex features and multiple alignments")

->Visualising complex features and multiple alignments.
+>Visualising complex genomic features and multiple alignments.
 Here, showing sequence identity between virus genes and endogenous viral element regions in parasite genomes.
+Also shown is read coverage of some endogenous viruses by AGO2-2-associated small RNAs, part of the RNAi silencing system, a possible example of protist antiviral defence.

 <br/>

-<center> <b> Alphafold & Mol*, from <a href="https://www.pnas.org/doi/10.1073/pnas.2303844120">PNAS, 2023</a> </b> </center>
+<center> <b> Alphafold & Mol*, adapted from <a href="https://www.pnas.org/doi/10.1073/pnas.2303844120">PNAS, 2023</a> </b> </center>

 ![The image shows protein structures, predicted by Alphafold, visualised with the program Mol*](https://CormacKinsella.github.io/assets/img/data_vis-PNAS_alphafold.png "Alphafold protein/domain structure analysis")

->Alphafold in combination with Mol* for protein domain analysis.
-Here, exploring predicted monomer and multimer structure of proteins involved with single-stranded DNA replication.
+>Alphafold in combination with Mol* for protein structure and domain analysis.
+Here, both predicted monomer and multimer structures of proteins involved with single-stranded DNA replication were explored.

 <br/>